vanruc/todoApp/README.md

 Next, we will group related information together to make it easier to manage.

-The easiest way is to use `border` and `borderTitle` attributes of the `Form` Container.
+The easiest way is to use the `border` and `borderTitle` attributes of the `Form` container.

-Note that: `Form` just plays a role as a container, which have rows and columns for us to place attributes, not as `HTML Form`.
+Note that: `Form` just plays a role as a container, which have rows and columns for us to place attributes, not like a `HTML Form`.
 So feel free to have more than one form in your view.
 It will help you to manage the look of the view easier.

 So for this case, I will have 3 forms, one for `Contact Info`, one for `Personal Info`, and another one for `Work Info`.